 You finished a book!
 Congratulations!
-Put on your favourite playlist and indulge in your favourite sugary carby vice, because a completed manuscript is a finish line which many people aspire to but never cross.
+Put on your favorite playlist and indulge in your favorite sugary carby vice, because a completed manuscript is a finish line which many people aspire to but never cross.
 You should be very proud.

 But now for the next battle: how do you get people to read it?
 Maybe you’ve heard people talking about traditional publishing vs. self publishing, which they prefer, and why.
 But how do you know which one is right for you?

 The difference between self publishing vs. traditional publishing is that with self publishing, you create a body of work and give it directly to the audience; with traditional publishing, you entrust an experienced team to develop your book and sell it for you.
 Self publishing offers more autonomy and creative control, while traditional publishing offers more support and experienced guidance.

-When you decide to self publish, you retain complete creative control of your work (more on that below), but you’re also responsible for all the nitty gritties like editing, layout, cover design, printing, distribution, and promotion.
-This can be a lot for one person to take on, especially if you’ve never done it before.
-This is why many people prefer the support network of a traditional publisher.
+When you decide to become a self published author, you retain complete control of your work (more on that below), but you’re also responsible for all the nitty gritties like editing, layout, cover design, printing, distribution, and promotion.
+This can be intimidating and time consuming for one person, especially if you’ve never done it before.
+This is why many people prefer the support network of the traditional publishing world.

-If your book is accepted for traditional publishing, it will be handed over to a team of competent, experienced people with established industry knowledge of what works and what doesn’t work who can make your book the very best it can be.
+If your book is accepted for a traditional publishing deal, it will be handed over to a team of competent, experienced people with established industry knowledge of what works and what doesn’t work who can make your book the very best it can be.

 Both self publishing and traditional publishing can be incredibly rewarding, and there are a few reasons you may choose to go one route or the other.
 We’ll look at those more below.

 Can you self publish and traditional publish?

 One question people often ask is if you can self publish and traditionally publish, rather than just choosing one or the other.
-You can certainly self publish and traditionally publish over the course of your writing career, but not at the same time.
+You can certainly pursue self publishing and traditional publishing over the course of your writing career, but not at the same time.